Elwood Murray

-Elwood Murray (1897-1988) was an American administrator and scientist in the field of speech communications and general semantics.
+Elwood Murray (1897–1988) was an American administrator and scientist in the field of speech communications and general semantics.

 Biography

 Elwood Murray was born in 1897 and raised on a farm near Hastings, Nebraska.
 He obtained a B.A. degree in 1922 from Hastings College, with majors in English and American History and received his M.A. in 1924 in Education and Speech at the University of Iowa and Ph.D. in Speech and Psychology from the University of Iowa in 1931.

-In 1931 Murray began teaching Speech at the University of Denver.
-From 1932 until his retirement in 1962 he directed the School of Speech at the University.
+In 1931 Murray began teaching speech at the University of Denver.
+From 1932 until his retirement in 1962 he directed the School of Speech at the university.

 In 1949 he initiated the founding of the National Society for the Study of Communication, and served as its president in 1953.
 End 1950s he was among the first members of the Society for General Systems Research.
-He served as director of the Institute of General Semantics from 1967-1969.
+He served as director of the Institute of General Semantics from 1967 to 1969.